GogoHarry/Cohort-Analysis-for-Customer-Retention-in-E-Commerce/README.md

 3. **Retention Rate Analysis**:
    - Calculating the monthly retention rate for each cohort
+   - Visualizing the retention rate matrix using a heatmap
 ```python
   # Create Cohort Table: Count unique customers per cohort date and cohort index
 cohort_info = (